 The Corporation maintains a USD currency bank account with a nominal balance for the infrequent need to fund supplier purchases denominated in USD currency.
-As at December 31, 2014 the Corporation had USD cash of \$875 (CAD \$1,010), and no significant USD denominated accounts payable or receivables.
+As at December 31, 2015 the Corporation had USD cash of \$nil (2014 - \$875) and no significant USD denominated accounts payable or receivables as at December 31, 2015 or December 31, 2014.
 As the amounts involved are insignificant, management feels the foreign currency risk for the Corporation is minimal.